tommyjlong/wral-weather-card/README.md

 1. Download the [wral-weather-card.js](https://github.com/tommyjlong/wral-weather-card/blob/master/dist/wral-weather-card.js) to `HACONFIGDIR/www/custom-lovelace/wral-weather-card/` (or in some other folder under `/HACONFIGDIR/www/`).
 2. Save, the [Animated Icons](https://github.com/tommyjlong/wral-weather-card/tree/master/dist/icons/) to the `HACONFIGDIR/www/custom-lovelace/weather-card/icons/` directory (or in some other directory in `HACONFIGDIR/www/`)

-Add the following to resources in your lovelace config:
+Add the following to resources in your lovelace config (if using YAML mode):

 ```yaml
 resources:
   - url: /local/custom-lovelace/wral-weather-card/wral-weather-card.js
     type: module
 ```

+If using the UI (instead of YAML mode), goto Configuration->Lovelace Dashboards; Click on Resources tab and click on "+ Add Resource" and add this url and resource type as "Javascript Module".

 # Lovelace Configuration: